How Much to Set Aside for Taxes as a Canadian Freelancer

 Quick Answer

 Set aside 25–30% of every payment for income tax and CPP contributions.
-Track GST/HST separately — it is not your income and should not be mixed with your tax reserve.
-At $40,000 net income in Ontario, your combined income tax + CPP is roughly 26–28%.
-At $80,000, it climbs to 35–38%.
-The 30% rule covers most people reasonably well.
+Track GST/HST separately.
+It is not your income and should not be mixed with your tax reserve.
+At $40,000 net income in Ontario, your combined income tax + CPP is roughly 21%.
+At $80,000, it climbs to about 28%.
+The 30% rule gives most people a comfortable buffer.

 The three things you owe as a self-employed Canadian